lbrios/essex-service-design-toolkit/docs/documentation/core/draft-content/content-strategy-formats.md

 KPIs: 90% completion of form or transaction (excluding pre-screening and eligibility questions)

+Review period:
+ - 3 months for very high volume content
-Review period: every 3 to 6 months depending on volume
+	- 6 months for high to average volume content
+ - 12 months for low volume content

 ## News article - online